onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 God is our civilization

-God is the totality of human relationality - the glue that binds us together
+God is the totality of human relationality - the glue that binds us together interconnectedness, relations, intentions, hopes and dreams

+God is the alignment protocol
+God is the conscious alignment protocol

 > "God is a human invented symbol is my belief - it's our most powerful symbol - it carries with it awe, reverence, respect.
 I propose to steal it with love." - [Stuart Kauffman](https://youtu.be/EjQCaC7JSMY?t=3931)